ddormer/valheim-serverside/README.md

 ### Known issues

-- When a player uses a teleporter, other players nearby may momentarily see the player appear on their location.
+- When a player goes through a portal, other players nearby may momentarily see the player appear on their location.
 This does not effect the mechanics of teleportation and appears to only be a visual glitch.